Beowulf

-Beowulf (/ˈbeɪəwʊlf/; Bēowulf [ˈbeːowuɫf]) is an Old English epic poem in the tradition of Germanic heroic legend consisting of 3,182 alliterative lines.
+Beowulf (/ˈbeɪəwʊlf/; Bēowulf [ˈbeːowuɫf]) is an Old English poem, an epic in the tradition of Germanic heroic legend consisting of 3,182 alliterative lines, contained in the Nowell Codex.
 It is one of the most important and most often translated works of Old English literature.
-The date of composition is a matter of contention among scholars; the only certain dating is for the manuscript, which was produced between 975 and 1025.
+The date of composition is a matter of contention among scholars; the only certain dating is for the manuscript, which was produced between AD 975 and 1025.
 Scholars call the anonymous author the "Beowulf poet".

-The story is set in pagan Scandinavia in the 6th century.
-Beowulf, a hero of the Geats, comes to the aid of Hrothgar, the king of the Danes, whose mead hall in Heorot has been under attack by the monster Grendel.
-After Beowulf slays him, Grendel's mother attacks the hall and is then defeated.
+The story is set in pagan Scandinavia in the 5th and 6th centuries.
+Beowulf, a hero of the Geats, comes to the aid of Hrothgar, the king of the Danes, whose mead hall Heorot has been under attack by the monster Grendel for twelve years.
+After Beowulf slays him, Grendel's mother takes revenge and is in turn defeated.
 Victorious, Beowulf goes home to Geatland and becomes king of the Geats.
 Fifty years later, Beowulf defeats a dragon, but is mortally wounded in the battle.
-After his death, his attendants cremate his body and erect a tower on a headland in his memory.
+After his death, his attendants cremate his body and erect a barrow on a headland in his memory.

 Scholars have debated whether Beowulf was transmitted orally, affecting its interpretation: if it was composed early, in pagan times, then the paganism is central and the Christian elements were added later, whereas if it was composed later, in writing, by a Christian, then the pagan elements could be decorative archaising; some scholars also hold an intermediate position.

 Beowulf is written mostly in the Late West Saxon dialect of Old English, but many other dialectal forms are present, suggesting that the poem may have had a long and complex transmission throughout the dialect areas of England.

 There has long been research into similarities with other traditions and accounts, including the Icelandic Grettis saga, the Norse story of Hrolf Kraki and his bear-shapeshifting servant Bodvar Bjarki, the international folktale the Bear's Son Tale, and the Irish folktale of the Hand and the Child.
 Persistent attempts have been made to link Beowulf to tales from Homer's Odyssey or Virgil's Aeneid.
-More definite are Biblical parallels, with clear allusions to the books of Genesis, Exodus, and Daniel.
+More definite are biblical parallels, with clear allusions to the books of Genesis, Exodus, and Daniel.